add-more-ducks/final-deploy/DESIGN.md

 Do make sure that you use realistic content in your sketches!
 Google a few images, write real texts and make sure it gives a good impression of what you want to make.

+Lists
+Include a couple of lists that are more detailed than in your proposal document:

+a list of APIs and frameworks or plugins that you will be using to provide functionality in your app (and explain exactly what features you’re using them for)

+a list of data sources if you will get data from an external source, including information on how your are going to filter and transform the data for your project, with examples of raw data and the actual data you need

 ]